Rajdweep1/url-shortener/README.md

 ## Features

-- 🚀 High-performance gRPC API
+- 🚀 High-performance gRPC and REST APIs
 - 🔗 URL shortening with custom aliases
+- 🔐 JWT and API key authentication
 - 📊 Click analytics and statistics
 - ⚡ Redis caching for fast redirects
 - 🛡️ Rate limiting and security